 Industrial black pipe bar foot rail is becoming a very popular style.
 Instead of brackets, industrial black pipe bar rail is secured by using a connector piece and 90 degree elbow that screws into a flange that is mounted to the floor.
 The strength of the industrial black pipe style allows the installer flexibility in desired height.
 The connector piece is 4" tall when fully screwed in, but they can sit up to 7" off the ground and still maintain their durability.

-When planning your bar rail project it’s important to know exactly how many brackets you’ll need before you order your tubing and components.
+When planning your bar rail project, knowing exactly how many brackets you’ll need before you order your tubing and components is important.
 Laying out how your project will look will help you determine this.
 For best practice, use painter’s tape to map out exactly where you plan to put the bar rail and make a sketch.
-For proper support, your brackets should be placed 6 inches from each end of the rail (at most) and every 4 feet through the middle.
+Your brackets should be placed 6 inches from each end of the rail (at most) and every 4 feet through the middle for proper support.

 We have a complete guide to Planning & Installing Bar Foot Rail to help you get started with your bar rail project.